 The World Bank and the regional multilateral development banks (MDBs) that implement the CIFs have gender policies for their development financing operations.
 The World Bank has a mandate to mainstream gender.
 However, a 2013 comprehensive CIF gender review confirmed that the CIFs needed to do much more to address gender considerations systematically (CIF/IUCN, 2014).
-Specifically, the Clean Technology Fund (CTF), which finances large-scale mitigation in large economies and accounts for 70% of the CIFs' pledged funding portfolio of USD 8.1 billion, fell short.
+Specifically, the Clean Technology Fund (CTF), which finances largescale mitigation in large economies and accounts for now 75% of the CIFs' pledged funding portfolio of USD 10.6 billion, fell short.
 Initial CTF attempts to acknowledge the importance of gender (in the transport sector, for example) need to be further strengthened.
 Gender is not included in the operational principles of the Pilot Program for Climate Resilience (PPCR), which funds programmatic adaptation portfolios in a few developing countries, although most pilot countries have incorporated some gender dimensions.
 This includes gender experts in country missions or outreach to women's groups as key stakeholders in consultations in the programme planning stage.

 While efforts to secure greater involvement, empowerment and benefit-sharing of women and other vulnerable groups in the CIFs remain uneven, several of the recommendations of the CIF gender review have been taken up.
 Investment criteria under the Forest Investment Program (FIP) and the Scaling Up Renewable Energy Program in Low-Income Countries (SREP) include gender equality as either a co-benefit or core criteria, and the technical review of investment programmes for the PPCR, FIP and SREP monitors as elements of the project scorecard the presence of a sector-specific gender analysis, specific activities targeting women and sex-disaggregated indicators.
 All CIFs encourage at least some sex-disaggregated results reporting, although to a varying extent.
 In 2014, a new gender focal point started work in the CIF Administrative Unit (AU), where she oversaw the implementation of a two-year CIF Gender Action Plan (FY15-16) with a focus on monitoring and evaluation, including through annual reporting of gender indicators and CIF gender portfolio scorecards.
 A CIF Gender Action Plan Phase 2 (FY17-20), approved in December 2016, sought to further strengthen accountability of gender results and increase CIF AU capacity to aim for more gender-transformative outcomes (CIF, 2016).
 While a FY17 CIF gender progress report showed improvements for most CIFs under the CIF Gender Action Plan, the genderresponsiveness of the CTF continued to lag behind.
 In 2018, a revised CIF gender policy was approved which expanded gender staff at the CIF AU and also mandated improvement in the gender requirements in investment plan preparations, review and submission procedures, and accountability for all CIFs (CIF, 2018).
 A new CIF Gender Action Plan Phase 3 (FY21-24) approved in June 2020 aims to increase gender technical support to countries for investment plan development and project design as well as enhance gender monitoring and reporting (CIF, 2020).
-This follows the findings from more recent CIF gender impact evaluations that CIF gender programming needs to go beyond impacts for individuals to advance longer term institutional and systems change within countries (CIF/WED0, 2020).
+This follows the findings from more recent CIF gender impact evaluations that CIF gender programming needs to go beyond impacts for individuals to advance longer term institutional and systems change within countries (CIF/WEDO, 2020).
+A new gender integration guidance note published in 2022 suggests ways to overcome those shortfalls, such as for example reported limited engagement with women's groups during the design phase of CIF investment plans (CIF, 2022a).
+The CIFs have also established a new Women-led Coal Transitions (WOLCOT) grant mechanism under the Accelerating Coal Transition (ACT) programme housed at the CTF (CIF, 2022b).